eugenium/eugenium.github.io/index.md

 ## News:
-* Check out the VideoNavQA dataset now available at https://github.com/catalina17/VideoNavQA
+* Check out the VideoNavQA dataset now available [here](https://github.com/catalina17/VideoNavQA)
 * One paper accepted at NeurIPS 2019
 * One paper accepted at BMVC 2019
 * One paper acepted at ICML 2019